my-graphene/core/README.md

 License
 -------
-DBXChain Core is under the MIT license.
+RUIChain Core is under the MIT license.
 See [LICENSE](https://github.com/dbxone/dbxchain/blob/master/LICENSE.txt) for more information.